breatheco-de/content/src/content/lesson/learn-react-js-tutorial.md

 }
 ```

 > ☝️ This is a class component.
-We strongly recommend you use functional components and hooks instead because class components are legacy.
+We strongly recommend you to use functional components and hooks instead because class components are legacy.

 ## The MAIN Component